dr-aheydari/SoftAdapt/README.md

 This repository contains an updated implementation of the [SoftAdapt algorithm](https://arxiv.org/pdf/1912.12355.pdf)(techniques for adaptive loss balancing of multi-tasking neural networks).
 Since 2020 (when SoftAdapt was first published), SoftAdapt has been applied to a variety of applications, ranging from generative models (e.g. these papers for [VAEs](https://arxiv.org/abs/2009.11693) and [GANs](https://www.sciencedirect.com/science/article/pii/S0167739X2100488X)), [model compression](https://arxiv.org/abs/2012.01604), and [Physics Informed Neural Networks](https://arxiv.org/pdf/2211.16753.pdf), to name a few.

+**SoftAdapt is also available within [NVIDIA's Modulus](https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/theory/advanced_schemes.html#:~:text=annular%20ring%20example.-,SoftAdapt,-Softadapt%20is%20a).
+[Modulus](https://developer.nvidia.com/modulus) is a an open-source framework for building, training, and fine-tuning Physics-based DL models in Python.**

 [![arXiv:10.48550/arXiv.1912.12355](http://img.shields.io/badge/arXiv-110.48550/arXiv.2206.04047-A42C25.svg)](
 https://doi.org/10.48550/arXiv.1912.12355)